baranusluel/autograder/modules/networking/README.md

 Uploads the grades for the given students to Canvas.

-- `[void] = uploadToServer(Student[] students, string user, string pass, string hwName, UIProgressDlg progress);`

-Uploads the student's files to the CS 1371 server, using the credentials provided.
-This function makes use of `JSch` for quick `SFTP` communication with the server.

 - `[string access] = refresh2access(string refresh);`

 Converts a given refresh token to an access token